-- 98. Environmental monitoring will be undertaken during construction at three levels.
+100. Environmental monitoring will be undertaken during construction at three levels.
 Environmental monitoring (which covers EMP implementation and compliance with rules and regulations with respect to the environment, and handling of solid and liquid waste) at site will be undertaken by the contractor during pre-construction and construction phases and will be supervised by PMU (with the support of PMC and CSQA Firm teams).
 Environmental monitoring during operation phase will be taken up by the PMU through an accredited laboratory.
-Water logging is not anticipated as ASU layout design includes ASU campus drainage.
-The environment safeguards specialists of the PMU and PMC will ensure that IEE and EMP are updated for any changes in design in accordance with ADB's and GoA's requirements.
-The CSQA firm team and environmental specialists of PMC and PMU will ensure that all the provisions of the EMP are being adhered to by the contractor. - 99.
-To ensure the effective implementation of mitigation measures and EMP during preconstruction and construction phases of this subproject, it is essential that an effective environmental monitoring plan is followed as given in Table 14.
+Water logging is not anticipated as ASU layout design includes ASU campus drainage system.
+The environment safeguards specialists of the PMU and PMC will ensure that revised IEE and revised EMP are updated for any changes in design in accordance with ADB's and GoA's requirements.
+The CSQA firm team and environmental specialists of PMC and PMU will ensure that all the provisions of the revised EMP are being adhered to by the contractor.

+101. To ensure the effective implementation of mitigation measures and revised EMP during pre- construction and construction phases of this subproject, it is essential that an effective environmental monitoring plan is followed as given in Table 14.
 The proposed monitoring of all relevant environmental parameters, with a description of the sampling stations, frequency of monitoring, applicable standards and responsible agencies are presented in this table.